farrakhanwahab/motivation-app/README.md

 ## Features

 - **Daily Motivational Quotes:** Get a new quote every day, powered by ZenQuotes API.
-- **User Preferences:**
-  - Select topics, mood, and preferred time for your daily quote
-  - Edit your profile (name, avatar)
-  - Choose light, dark, or system theme
+- **User Preferences:** Choose topics, mood, and preferred notification time; Edit name, avatar, and select light, dark, or system theme.
 - **Persistent Storage:** All preferences and profile info are saved using SharedPreferences.
 - **Shareable Quote Cards:** Share quote images with friends.
 - **Modern Dialogs:** All feedback dialogs are black with white text, auto-dismiss, and consistent across the app.